microsoft/WhatTheHack/xxx-AzureLoadTesting/README.md

 - Familiarality with the fundamentals of load testing.
 - Azure subscription for creating the Load Testing service and running the sample application.
 - GitHub or Azure DevOps to automate load testing in your CI/CD pipelines.
-- You will need an application deployed to Azure with a public endpoint to test against for the hack.
-If you want to load test the application across regions (and use a global load balancer like Azure Front Door), you will need to deploy it to multiple regions.
-This is especially critical since this will factor into the overall resiliency of the application.
-For the application, you have two options:
-    - Deploy your own, existing application
-        - If you want to load test your own application, be sure you are load testing against a non-production, isolated environment.
-Ensure that every component you are testing against is not shared with production in any way - otherwise you risk impacting the availability of your production environment.
-    - Deploy a sample application
-        - The sample application consists of a Node.js web API, which interacts with a NoSQL database.
-You'll deploy the web API to Azure App Service web apps and use Azure Cosmos DB as the database.
-Follow the steps [here](https://docs.microsoft.com/en-us/azure/load-testing/tutorial-identify-bottlenecks-azure-portal#deploy-the-sample-app) to deploy the sample application.
--

 ## Repository Contents (Optional)
 - `./Coach/Guides`